No items found.

 • Add branding (for video).
 Customize your background or add a logo.

 • Merge tracks and export.
-Save video podcasts as MP4s and audio-only podcasts as uncompressed WAV files for quality or MP3 files to save space.
+I prefer to save video podcasts as MP4s, and audio-only podcasts as uncompressed WAV files for quality.
+You can use MP3 files if you need to save space.

 • Create promotional clips.
-Turn your long podcast into shareable snippets.
-Share these on social media to draw new listeners in!
+I turn long episodes into shareable snippets.
+Then I share them on social media to keep my audience engaged between full episodes.

 Read more: Podcast Editing: How to Do It In 10 Steps (Complete Tutorial)